sylph-docs/sylph-docs.github.io/docs/sylph-cookbook.md

 ```

 - If you input fastas and fastqs into profile/query, sylph will sketch them and then use them.
 - Parameters can be set in the `sylph profile` command for sketching.
 We recommend using `sylph sketch` instead, though, as there are more options.
+- If you have *FASTA* single-ended sequences (not FASTQ), lazy profiling will not work.
+You must use `sylph sketch -r my_fasta_reads.fa` instead.

 #### Profiling small genomes such as viruses